fl101/awardfares-blog/_posts/2020-03-06-covid19-travel-ban-tracker.md

 <script src="/assets/js/jvm/jquery-jvectormap-2.0.5.min.js"></script>
 <script src="/assets/js/jvm/jquery-jvectormap-world-mill.js"></script>
 <script src="/assets/js/travel-bans-map.js"></script>

+For simplicity, in cases where only parts of a country is affected by the travel bans, such as Hong Kong only banning travellers who have been to certain parts of Italy, any travel to that country will result in the enforcing country being marked as banned.
+This means you might be able to travel to that country anyway, always check official sources before travelling.

+The map currently does not take into account if you're a resident or national of the country you want to travel to, citizens of most countries are allowed to return home even if they've been in banned areas.
+This will be fixed in a future version.

+For your privacy the tool runs fully in the browser and no data about your travel history or nationality is ever sent anywhere.

+Last updated: <span class="last-updated"></span>

 Note that this tool is provided as an indication only and is not intended to replace official sources.
 Always check official sources of information before travelling.
 AwardFares does not assume any responsibility for the correctness of the information.